pkel/cpr/website/content/en/docs/methods/protocol-specification.md

 * the new block given as argument and all its ancestors are locally visible,
 * the returned state will be given as first argument to the next update,
 * the to-be-shared blocks are validated and sent to the other nodes,
-* the to-be-appended blocks are validated, appended to the global DAG data-structure, and made visible locally,
+* the to-be-appended blocks are validated, appended to the global block DAG, and made visible locally,
 * the `event` argument is `"mining"` if the new block was mined locally,
 * the `event` argument is `"append"` if the new block was appended locally without proof-of-work, and
 * the `event` argument is `"network"` if the new block was received from the network.

 {{< code-figure >}}